 Historically, family entrepreneurship is one of the key drivers of economic growth in East Asia.
 Many family businesses have started small and have grown into large and established corporations.
 While some may become stagnant, most of them continue to grow.
-In Asia a key factor towards the continued success of a family business is that the successor inherits not only the business itself, but also the fighting and entrepreneurial spirit of the founder.
+In Asia, a key factor towards the continued success of a family business is that the successor inherits not only the business itself but also the fighting and entrepreneurial spirit of the founder.
 This principle applies to many family businesses in Asia.

 We find that most students, policy-makers and even the business owners themselves have yet to understand and realize the significance of family businesses for a country.
-There is a paucity of knowledge which poses challenges in running a sustainable family business.
-Many of the first generation entrepreneurs have long reached their retirement age; therefore, succession, professionalization of the management team, trans-generational entrepreneurship and family wealth management are vital issues to deal with for many family businesses.
+There is a paucity of knowledge that poses challenges in running a sustainable family business.
+Many of the first generation entrepreneurs have long reached their retirement age; therefore, succession, the professionalization of the management team, trans-generational entrepreneurship and family wealth management are vital issues to deal with for many family businesses.

 There are of course more solutions than problems; deficiencies actually can lead to new opportunities.
 In establishing the Center for Family Business, we have provided a platform for collaborative research with international and regional research institutions; the Center is working closely with industry professionals to showcase exemplary practices on the trans-generational model of family businesses.
 This Center aims to work with Asian family businesses and professionals in this field to assemble the missing pieces for an agile ecology that can help to sustain the growth of family businesses.